My step-by-step guide on why you need a cancellation policy, how to manage cancellations and how you can implement a system I use with my clients.

 - I write a careful and thoughtful email to my client thanking them for letting me know.

-- I remind them that I have a late cancellation policy which is outlined in my client-therapist agreement.
-I attach it to the email for their reference.
+- Next, I remind them that I have a late cancellation policy which is outlined in my client-therapist agreement and attach it to the email for their reference.

 - I suggest we take the session by Skype or phone if they can’t make it into clinic.

-- I also offer them my availability for the rest of the week.
-If they can rearrange within the same day or the same week, then that’s the problem solved!
+- I also offer them my availability for the rest of the week and if they can rearrange within the same day or the same week, then that’s the problem solved!

 As I take payment in advance for homeopathy consultations, even with a late cancellation I am rarely out of pocket.